Bike-share firms pledge to put brakes on indiscriminate parking as licence deadline looms

 PENALISING USERS WHO PARK INDISCRIMINATELY

-Five bike-sharing firms – Mobike, ofo, oBike, SG Bike and Anywheel – have confirmed to Channel NewsAsia that they will be submitting their applications before the LTA deadline.
+Five bike-sharing firms – Mobike, ofo, oBike, SG Bike and Anywheel – confirmed to Channel NewsAsia as of Jun 22 that they will be submitting their applications before the LTA deadline.

+oBike later announced that it would shut operations in Singapore from Jun 25, citing difficulties in meeting the new LTA requirements.

 Two of these operators - ofo and SG Bike - confirmed that users of their shared bikes will incur extra costs if they park indiscriminately.